ronaldoussoren/pyobjc/docs/apinotes/CoreAudio.rst

   - AudioChannelLayout
   - AudioValueTranslation

-  In all cases you should explictly pass an instance of these structure to functions, even for pass-by-reference output parameters.
+  In all cases you should explicitly pass an instance of these structure to functions, even for pass-by-reference output parameters.
 This is needed due to the low-level structure of these types.